jonfra165/Thankyou/README.md

     Download link: https://www.microsoft.com/sv-se/sql-server/sql-server-downloads
     Follow the download set up? and select a password you will remember (This is very important!).

-    2.1 When MariaDB is downloaded you noew need to add a path to it.
+    2.1 When MariaDB is downloaded you need to add a path to it.
 To do this follow the following steps:
         2.1.1 Copy the path to the bin-folder within the MariaDB-folder.
             Example: C:\Program Files\MariaDB 10.5\bin
         2.1.2 Open up 'Control Panel'